AtaMal/cv/README.md

 - Allameh Tabataba'i University (Aug 2020 – Feb 2021)
     Tasked with organization and management of a research team of 6 undergraduate and graduate students

+#### Publication
+   Malfuzi, A. & Mehr, A.S. & Rosen, Marc A. & Alharthi, M. & Kurilova, A.A., 2020.
+"Economic viability of bitcoin mining using a renewable-based SOFC power system to supply the electrical power demand," Energy, Elsevier, vol. 203(C).

 #### Education

 - Simon Fraser University (2021 – 2022)